banner ad

 Other obvious mistakes are slipping from a poor, normal or mechanical contact point, excessive force, not using pre-manipulation testing by bringing patients to a maximum range of motion before that gentle thrust, poor line of drive, especially going against the line of drive of the vertebral facets and of course greed.

-Dr. Andrew Rodgers, BS, MS, DC, is a National Certifed Chiropractic Expert Witness with over 34 years of experience.
-He has worked on over 30 malpractice cases on the proper standard of care.
+Dr. Andrew Rodgers, BS, MS, DC, is a National Certifed Chiropractic Expert Witness with over 38 years of experience.
+He has worked on over 120 malpractice cases on the proper standard of care and has testified in 30 cases in the last 22 years.
+Dr. Rodgers is available for complimentary verbal evaluations, offers expedient affidavits and cost-effective testimonies and depositions for chiropractic deviation from standard of care cases nationwide.
+He represents both Defendant and Plaintiff.

 ©Copyright - All Rights Reserved